JeffersonLab/coatjava/docs/dev_notes.md

 ## Version 2 (conventional): Increment version number after release time

-Deploying a new version requires a current version number, named `$VERSION_CURRENT`, and a new version number for the future release, named `$VERSION_NEXT`
+Deploying a new version requires a current version number, named `$VERSION_RELEASE`, and a new version number for the future release, named `$VERSION_NEXT`
-- the release build will have version `$VERSION_CURRENT`, which by default is the current project version; it can be changed if needed
+- by default, `$VERSION_RELEASE` is `$VERSION_CURRENT`, the current project version
+  - it can be changed if needed
 - the git repository will then have version `${VERSION_NEXT}-SNAPSHOT`
   - by the time we are ready to release version `$VERSION_NEXT`, we may need to change the version number again, depending on whether we change the MAJOR, MINOR, or PATCH number
-  - by default, `$VERSION_NEXT` can initially be `$VERSION_CURRENT` with the PATCH number incremented by 1, since most of our releases seem to be PATCH releases
+  - by default, `$VERSION_NEXT` can initially be `$VERSION_CURRENT` with the PATCH number incremented by 1, since most of our releases are PATCH releases
 - this is the "conventional" approach, and Maven can automate these version bumps
   - or we just use the script, since we do more than just `mvn deploy`